-4 .4 Graphing Participation
+4.4 Graphing Participation

-As described in the Methodology section, we decided to graph the user study's participation data over time (Phase 1, between phases, Phase 2).
+As described in the Methodology (3.5), we decided to graph the user study's participation data over time (Phase 1, between phases, Phase 2).
 Below are the graphical results of our analysis.
-We used the D3 javascript library to visualize the data.

 Figure 14 displays the trend of Episodes over time, by which we mean recorded instances of overeating.